truthblue82/redux-counter/README.md

-# redux-counter
+# Counter

-A sample that applies redux
+This is a sample that uses redux

+## Using

+1) Run "npm install" in the extracted folder
+2) Run "npm start" to view the project

+## redux-basics.js

+It's just a file for applying redux as basic level.